 From time to time, the Company may be a party to litigation or subject to claims incident to the ordinary course of business.
-The Company was not a party to any material litigation and did not have material contingency reserves established for any liabilities as of December 31, 2020 and 2019.
+Although the results of litigation and claims cannot be predicted with certainty, the Company currently believes that the final outcome of these ordinary course matters will not have a material adverse effect on its result of operations, cash flows and financial position.
+Regardless of the outcome, litigation can have an adverse impact on the Company because of defense and settlement costs, diversion of management resources and other factors.
+The Company was not a party to any material litigation and did not have material contingency reserves established for any liabilities as of December 31, 2018 and 2019.